Last Night in Soho (soundtrack): Overview

-Edgar stated in his interview to the Variety saying "it was a real gift, soundtracking it with that period, because I wanted to focus on a certain period of ‘60s music, the mid-‘60s — like ’64-5-6 — and not have so much the psychedelic later ‘60s stuff, because I felt like that had been so well covered.
+Wright stated in his interview to the Variety that "it was a real gift, soundtracking it with that period, because I wanted to focus on a certain period of ‘60s music, the mid-‘60s — like ’64-5-6 — and not have so much the psychedelic later ‘60s stuff, because I felt like that had been so well covered.
 I thought there was something about that moment just before the Summer of Love."
-He expressed his fascination to 1960s music, from events happened in his life.
+He connected his fascination with 1960s music to his own life.
 Speaking to Entertainment Weekly, Wright said "When my older brother was born, at some point my parents stopped buying records.
 So I was left with one decade to think about, and I would listen to [the records] obsessively," he recalls.
 "And then their stories about the '60s were incredibly vague, so that made me want to know more and more."

 Some of the songs inspired sequences in the film.
 When Wright heard a cover version of "Wade In The Water" by the Graham Bond Organisation, he "would just start imagining that first dream".
 Cilla Black's "You're My World" with its dramatic strings conjured up "the sort of the tone and the mood".
 Most of the songs selected were from the 1960s.
 Wright also chose "Happy House" by Siouxsie and the Banshees from the 1980s, because "the production on that song is incredible" and it fits a "scene in the movie where they are at a student union Halloween dance".
-Discussing about the choice of contemporary music, he stated: "I like songs that become famous in a different realm.
+Discussing the choice of contemporary music, he stated: "I like songs that become famous in a different realm.
 Like we use "Got My Mind Set on You" the original by James Ray, which most people know as the George Harrison cover.
 And a lot of people know "Happy House" because the Weeknd sampled it."

 A cover of the Petula Clark 1964 international hit "Downtown" was performed by lead actress Taylor-Joy.
 Her version was released on 22 October 2021.
 Joy said "It's not every day you're asked to record several versions of an iconic song.
 The sounds of the '60s was what first made me fall in love with music so I was overjoyed when Edgar asked me to give it a go".